veertuinc/anka-docs/content/en/docs/Anka CLI/uninstallation.md

   Steps to remove the Anka CLI
 ---

-### Uninstall
+From the command line, execute the following command:

-From the command line, execute the following command.
-Make sure all your VMs are stopped.
+> Make sure all your VMs are stopped.

 `sudo /Library/Application\ Support/Veertu/Anka/tools/uninstall.sh`